inveniosoftware/docs-invenio-rdm/docs/features/powerful.md

 ## Auto-complete as you type

-InvenioRDM exposed advanced APIs for search-as-you-type scenarios.
+InvenioRDM exposes advanced APIs for search-as-you-type scenarios.

 ## Citation formatting

-InvenioRDM can generate citations strings for your records using the Citation Style Language with support for more than 800+ journal citation styles.
+InvenioRDM can generate citation strings for your records using the Citation Style Language with support for more than 800+ journal citation styles.

 ## Previewers